geetharamson/DataRep2020/README.md

 This repository contains the project for Data Representation

 ### Building the project:
-+ Thought to some about the Pharmaceutical jobs in Ireland, hence made use of https://www.getreskilled.com/pharmaceutical-jobs/ireland-factory-table/ to collect details for my database and hence step by step process to do my project.
++ My project is about the Pharmaceutical jobs in Ireland.
+Used this link https://www.getreskilled.com/pharmaceutical-jobs/ireland-factory-table/ to collect details for my database and hence step by step process.
 + The first step was to develop the environment with Flask.
 + Then server.
 + Then build the CRUD.